g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 This document leads the reader through developing a "parrot" with this system.
-It's intended for readers familiar with programming, "comfortable with Google" but not necesarily experienced with Haskell / PureScript.
+It's intended for readers familiar (possibly rusty) with functional programming, "comfortable with Google" but not necesarily experienced with Haskell / PureScript.

 It is assumed that [the steps to install the system have been followed](INSTALL.md) first.